zimolzak/active-learning/Readme.md

 Operationalizing as web application
 --------

+*Something about the initial text search replacing the SQL data pull person, either here or other section.*

 An interface was designed as a single-page web application, with a front-end written in JavaScript and a back-end written in Python + scikit-learn.
 The interface allows users to view both the original table of data elements and the feature matrix that the learning algorithm is based on.